 This gallery exhibits the basketry making skills of different tribes.
-There are many baskets on display which are nicely woven from bamboo.
+There are many baskets on display that are nicely woven from bamboo.

 Almost all the communities in the region are engaged in making baskets.
 From crop containers to baggage, it is used for many purposes.

 As the name suggests, Costumes & Ornaments gallery gives a fantastic overview of the unique traditional attires and jewellery from across the Northeast.

 Clothing and ornaments are attached to their distinct cultural and social identity.

 In this gallery, you can see a wonderful collection of fishing and hunting tools that were traditionally used by tribal groups of the region.

 Fishing activities still form a major means of livelihood for many communities.
 A name board kept beside each artifact contains information about the item and the community, who makes use of it.